kristinabog/planet-fit/README.md

     -   #### First Time Visitor Goals

-    As a First Time Visitor, I want to:
+         As a First Time Visitor, I want to

         1. Easily find information about the gym.
         2. Be able to easily navigate throughout the site and find the information I am looking for.